Second Battle of Tucson: Aftermath

 The eight Apache deaths were confirmed by the various reports of the battle, written by the garrison and by the Jesuits there.
 Other accounts say as many as thirty Apaches were killed during the action.
 Lieutenant Urrea personally killed or wounded at least five Apaches from the top of his house.
 His servant killed or wounded a few others.
 Captain Allande killed two men.
 One soldier, José Antonio Delgado, who hid in a tree from the beginning to the end of the battle, evading capture, later reported that he witnessed three killed Apaches, being removed from the field by their fellow warriors.

 He also reported that several Apache wounded were being carried off into the surrounding desert as well, casualties of cannon fire.
-The Spanish won the engagement but the Apaches would return again a few months later, on December 15, the Apaches raided some livestock, resulting in another Spanish victory and the deaths of a handful of warriors.
-Spanish records of the time indicate that only few Apaches were killed in overall campaigns.
-The largest Apache body counts never numbered more than fifty dead, most likely due to the Apache's evasion tactics.
+The Spanish won the engagement, but the Apaches would return a few months later, on December 15, the Apaches raided some livestock, resulting in another Spanish victory and the deaths of a handful of warriors.
+Spanish records indicate that only a few Apaches were killed in overall campaigns.
+The largest Apache body count never numbered more than fifty dead, most likely due to the Apache's evasion tactics.